Costeer/101st-Wiki/content/Chanel Overview.md

 ![[Pasted image 20240819182512.png]]

+Under Construction

 ***

 ## Tech Department

 ![[Pasted image 20240819182607.png]]

-this is where technical things about the game like strategies and server tech stuff gets posted and discussed
+This is where technical things about the game like strategies and server tech stuff gets posted and discussed

 ***
 ## The Battalion